How to get ideas | How to start writing a novel | And where to get help

 Want more help?
 That video writing course I told you about has got three awesome videos on character – one of which gives you a sneaky way to use character-writing techniques to give your settings an awesome sense of resonance and atmosphere.
 There’s also a video on cliches, that you’ll definitely want to watch.
 Again, the best way to get access is to avoid the full purchase price, and just take out a membership of Jericho Writers.
 Learn more or sign up.

-Step 3: Understand your plot
+Understand your plot and follow the rules

 Plotting is HARD.